 The school has been affiliated to the Jesuits since 1999.

-Our chapel contains 8 magnificent stoneware sculptures of the Canadian Jesuit Martyrs by renowned artist Gerald Squires, C.M.
+Our chapel contains 8 magnificent stoneware wall-reliefs of the Canadian Jesuit Martyrs by renowned artist Gerald Squires, C.M.